Search

 Lawrence, p 25.

 May we all awaken to Him!
-And then, find our repose in Him, as well.
+And then, when we do, find our repose, our peace, in Him.